restcord/restcord/docs/_docs/Guild/Delete Guild Role.md

 ## Response

-Returns the role on success.
+Returns a 204 empty response on success.

-Can Return:

-* role